-- Traditional, topical sunscreen and protective clothing offer the strongest coverage from harmful UV rays.
+- Traditional, topical sunscreen and protective UPF clothing offer the strongest coverage from harmful UV rays.

-- This antioxidant-rich extract offers anti-inflammatory and anti-redness benefits, which can help the skin appear younger.
+- This antioxidant-rich extract offers anti-inflammatory and anti-redness benefits.

 Too much sun exposure increases the risk of skin cancer.
 It can also cause wrinkles, broken blood vessels, and dark spots.
 Broad-spectrum UV protection topical sunscreen provides a powerful shield against damaging sun rays and free radicals.
 As a preventative measure, it remains the gold standard.

 To understand the two basic ways the sun damages skin and why protecting it against free radicals is so important, beauty chemist David Pollock of Just Ask David explains:

 “Sunscreen and SPF products help protect the body against UVA and UVB rays from the sun,” Pollock says.
 “Here is an easy way to know the difference in the two types of UV rays: A is for ‘aging’ and B is for ‘burns.’
 In other words, UVA is responsible for the signs of, while UVB is responsible for sunburns.”

 Since the two types of UV rays have different sun-related effects, it’s important to choose products with active ingredients that offer protection from both.